swiftective/google-homepage/README.md

 - Tried out the Flex Box Layout Implementation of the Project separately

 - Faced problems on Flex Layout and some fixes needs to done.....

+## Day 3

+- Figured the FlexBox layout and decided to switch to flexbox for the whole project instead of using Grid layout